openstack/charm-guide/doc/source/getting-started/openstack.rst

 Configure security groups
 -------------------------

-To access instances over SSH create a rule for each existing security group:
+To access VMs over SSH, create a rule for each existing security group:

 .. code-block:: none